SqueezeLLM: Dense-and-Sparse Quantization: Methodology

-This only requires computing gradient for a set of samples, which can be calculated efficiently with existing frameworks.
+Due to the cost of computing the Hessian, we use an approximation to the Hessian based on the Fisher information matrix $\mathcal{F}$, which can be calculated over a sample dataset $D$ as $H \simeq \mathcal{F} = \frac{1}{|D|}\sum_{d\in D}g_d {g_d}^\top.$ This only requires computing gradient for a set of samples, which can be calculated efficiently with existing frameworks.
 To make the optimization objective in Eq.~\ref{eq:opt2} more feasible, we further approximate the Fisher information matrix as a diagonal matrix by assuming that the cross-weight interactions are negligible.
 This simplifies our objective target as follows:

-An important consequence of using Eq.~\ref{eq:fisher_kmeans} is the weighted k-means clustering setting, where the centroids will be pulled closer to these sensitive weight values.
-In Fig.~\ref{fig:nonuniform}, we provide an example of a single output channel of LLaMA-7B.
-The top figure shows the original weight distribution before quantization, where we also denote the top 20 sensitive values in the x-axis (computed based on Fisher information).
-In the bottom figure, the quantized values assigned by uniform quantization (green bars) are compared to those assigned by the sensitivity-based k-means approach (purple bar).
-We can clearly see that our sensitivity-based approach achieves a better trade-off by placing centroids near sensitive values, effectively minimizing quantization error.
+An important consequence of Eq.~\ref{eq:fisher_kmeans} is the \textit{weighted} k-means clustering setting, where the centroids will be pulled closer to these sensitive weight values.
+In Fig.~\ref{fig:nonuniform}, we illustrate the top-20 sensitive values based on the Fisher information of the exemplary weight distribution.
+At the bottom, the quantized values assigned by uniform quantization (green) are compared to those assigned by the sensitivity-based k-means approach (purple), which achieves a better trade-off by placing centroids near sensitive values, effectively minimizing quantization error.
+With 3-bit LLaMA-7B, sensitivity-based non-uniform quantization achieves much lower perplexity of 7.75 compared to the 28.26 perplexity of round-to-nearest uniform quantization on C4 (Fig.~\ref{fig:thumbnail} and Sec.~\ref{subsec:main})

-To ensure the efficacy of this approach, we performed an extensive set of ablation studies with the LLaMA-7B model on the C4 dataset using various quantization methods.
-The baseline model in FP16 achieves a perplexity of 7.08.
-With 3-bits uniform quantization using round-to-nearest (RTN) leads to 28.26 perplexity value.
-Employing non-uniform quantization without considering the sensitivity improves this perplexity to 18.08.
-Remarkably, the sensitivity-based k-means approach yielded a significant improvement, reducing the perplexity to 7.75, as shown in Fig.~\ref{fig:thumbnail}.
-More details on these ablation experiments are provided in Sec.~\ref{subsec:ablation}.